-By now you’re probably sick of being reminded that SMS marketing has an engagement rate eight times greater than email marketing.
+By now you’ve probably heard that SMS marketing has an engagement rate eight times greater than email marketing.
 But did you know that 43% of customers are more likely to make a purchase when mobile offers are part of a multi-channel campaign?
 With an opportunity to increase your bottom line, SMS marketing cannot be ignored.
-And, given the number of people glued to their smartphones, it’s no wonder why this and other mobile marketing trends made it to our 2016 Local Marketing Trends Playbook.

 Don’t miss Part Two: Creative SMS Marketing Campaigns.

 As a business, it’s vital to be on potential customers’ radar when they’re considering making a purchase.
 And as a marketer, it’s important to know and be where this audience is.
 For this reason many marketing experts have been touting the importance of developing a mobile strategy for the past few years.
 While this can seem intimidating for local businesses to implement, it doesn’t always require a massive commitment, such as developing an app.
 SMS marketing is a great entry point for businesses looking to diversify their messaging and conveniently access their customerbase through their preferred method.